keboola/developers-docs/integrate/storage/api/configurations.md

 - run with the second row configuration (merged with root configuration)
 - output mapping for the second row

-All of these are executed in a single [Job](/integrate/jobs/).
+All of these are executed in a single [job](/integrate/jobs/).
 However, even though multiple rows are executed in a single job, the actual executions are still completely isolated.
-I.e. there is no way to share anything between the rows (apart from the common `configuration`).
-It also means that the outputs of the first row are available in the KBC project before the second row started and also that the inputs for the second row are read only after the first row finished processing.
+I.e., there is no way to share anything between the rows (apart from the common `configuration`).
+It also means that the outputs of the first row are available in the KBC project before the second row starts, and the inputs for the second row are read only after the first row finishes processing.

-What is considered as 'first' and 'second' -- i.e. the order of rows -- is defined by order of items in the `rows` array.
+What is considered 'first' and 'second' -- i.e. the order of rows -- is defined by the order of items in the `rows` array.
-See [below](#modifying-a-configuration) for example of modifying the row order.
+See [below](#modifying-a-configuration) for an example of modifying the row order.

 Theoretically, configuration rows are supported for every component as long as the effective configuration matches what the component expects.
-Configuration rows can be used to split the configuration into a common part (typically credentials) and iterable part which is repeated many times.
+Configuration rows can be used to split the configuration into a common part (typically credentials) and an iterable part which is repeated many times.
 Keep in mind that configurations heavily modified through the API might **not be supported in the UI**.